 My parents are immigrants.
 My mom was Salutatorian (#2) when she graduated from high school in the Philippines.
 She got a conditional scholarship to college – meaning it would be extended based on her grades from semester to semester.
 It covered her tuition only – not books or other expenses.
 My mom was the oldest and as a family – they decided she would be the one to go to school, that’s all they could afford.

-My grandfather was a solider during World War II.
-When my dad was of college age, the Philippine Veterans Administration issued out a perk for the vets which allowed them to send one child to college.
+My grandfather was a soldier during World War II.
+When my dad was of college age, the Philippine Veterans Administration issued out a new benefit for the vets allowing them to send one child to college.
 My dad was that one child.

 My parents met in college.
 My dad became an engineer and my mom a chemistry professor.

 My dad got a working visa and landed a job in California.
 Eventually, he got my mom, my older brother and sister here.
 They became citizens.
 My mom had twins in Cali and we relocated to Houston where I was popped out.
 I’m the youngest.

 I was born in Texas, the Woodlands to be exact, in 1980.
 We moved to the Phillippines when I was 2 and lived there until I was 7.
 We left the US because my oldest brother got mixed up with some bad kids and eventually they burned our house down.
 That’s a whole different story, which I may share later – but that’s why we moved back.
 We were one of the few brown people living there at the time…

 Those 5 years in the Philippines had a tremendous impact on me, a perspective most 2nd generation immigrants don’t have.
 I didn’t know we weren’t poor.
 My parents, my Titas and Titos raised us like any other Filipino kid.
 We were playing in the streets from the minute we could walked – “raised by the village” – as they say.